webqit/webflo/README.md

 > Environments: Server, Client, Service Worker

 Workflows may return any other data type: an instance of the native [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData), [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), [File](https://developer.mozilla.org/en-US/docs/Web/API/File), or [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream), etc., or an instance of `event.Response` containing same - usually on routes that do not double as a page route.
 Webflo tries to set the appropriate response headers for these and sends.

+> **Note**
+> <br>The fact that static requests are seen by route handlers, where defined, means that they get a chance to dynamically generate the file responses the client sees!

 #### Scenario 6: Range Requests and Responses
 > Environments: Server